KQM-git/TCL/docs/evidence/characters/electro/kujou-sara.md

 Alley flash

 **Significance:**
-Insights into feather application mechanics (maybe first 0 damage and friendly fire in game?) as well as clarification on what skills are actually on hit vs. taking damage.
+Insights into feather application mechanics (maybe first 0 damage and friendly fire in game?) as well as clarification on what Skills are actually on hit vs. taking damage.

 ## Burst Mechanics